-Today on Dogster I wrote about one of veterinary medicine's greatest mysteries: grape toxicity in dogs.
+On Dogster I've written about one of veterinary medicine's greatest mysteries: grape toxicity in dogs.
 Grapes, or perhaps just some grapes, contain an unknown toxin (or perhaps several toxins) that can cause kidney failure in dogs (although not all dogs appear to be sensitive to the toxin).
 It is presumed that cats also may be sensitive to the toxin, but fortunately cats rarely eat grapes.
 That said, all cats are unique individuals and there may well be cats out there who find grapes or raisins palatable.
 If you own such a cat, don't let him eat grapes or raisins.

 Grapes are for the most part a canine mystery.
 But cats have a mystery toxic plant of their own: lilies.
 And the similarities between grape toxicosis in dogs and lily toxicity in cats are striking.

 Lilies cause kidney failure in cats.
 It is different from chronic kidney failure, about which I wrote last week.
 Chronic kidney failure is a long-term, organic disease of cats.
 Lilies cause sudden or acute kidney failure due to toxic effects on the kidneys.

 The toxin or toxins in lilies have not been identified.
 All parts of the plant are toxic.
 Cats that consume leaves or flower petals are at risk.
 Cats who are dusted with pollen, or that walk through pollen on a surface, may subsequently swallow the pollen as they groom themselves and be at risk of toxicity.
 Many of the most dangerous types of lily, such as the stargazer, drop lots of pollen onto surfaces; pollen exposure is therefore a common phenomenon.